Stephen Glennon profiles one of Berlin’s most “multi-kulti” football clubs, Türkiyemspor…

 Both St. Pauli and 1.FC Union have both shown in recent years that it is possible to remain loyal to the community the club represents while running it as a sound, financially-viable business.
 That those teams are currently in such a healthy financial state is due to that precise reason – their fans feel involved in the running of the club, and also as though their input is valued.
 Quite literally, you can’t put a price on loyalty, especially when combined with firm, professional, non-emotional, financially aware leadership.

 Türkiyemspor are a long way away from filling stadia as easily as St. Pauli and Union do, but the fanbase is there.
 It’s just dormant, alienated by years of on-pitch mediocrity, but also by the lack of communication, ambition without clear structure, and arbitrary personal allegiances to the conflicting factions within the club.

 One cannot help but be struck by a glaring irony when watching Türkiyemspor play.
 On the field, players communicate in German, Arabic and Turkish – and no small measure of success is achieved.
 Togetherness, co-operation and communication are evident as the players work as a cohesive unit to achieve their common goals.
 If only that strategy was implemented at boardroom level, Türkiyemspor would be a force to be reckoned with.

-The article above is an excerpt of a longer piece that ran in Issue 2 of No Dice Magazine, which you can purchase here.
+The article above is an excerpt of a longer piece that ran in Issue 2 of No Dice Magazine.